DemandCube/Sparkngin/README.md

 ==========
 Pronounced Spark Engine

 Sparkngin is a high-performance persistent message stream engine built on Nginx.
 Sparkngin can function as logging, event or message streaming solution.
-When used with Neverwinter Sparkngin can stream data to data repositories like Hive, Hbase, Storm and HDFS.
+When used with Neverwinter Data Platform Sparkngin can stream data to data repositories like Hive, Hbase, Storm and HDFS.

 - This is part of [NeverwinterDP](https://github.com/DemandCube/NeverwinterDP)